 Community benefit programs typically include a suite of regulations and incentives that tie specific community benefits to requests for additional development rights (like building height, floor area and residential density).
 These programs identify the specific amount and type of community benefit required with specific development requests.

 For example, some properties in Boulder are eligible to request a “Height Modification” to allow an additional one or two stories (up to 55 feet) when the zoning only allows three stories.
-Boulder’s Community Benefits Project would provide a menu of options – like affordable housing, affordable commercial space, community gathering space and public art – to be provided as part of the project.
+Boulder’s Community Benefit Project would provide a menu of options – like affordable housing, affordable commercial space, community gathering space and public art – to be provided as part of the project.
 The specific amount of required benefits would be proportional to the bonus amount requested.

 How can I get involved?

-Stay informed of all things planning related by signing up for the city Planning bi-weekly email at the bottom of this page.
+Stay informed of all things planning related by signing up for the monthly Planning & Development Services Department newsletter at the bottom of this page.

 Please contact Phil Kleisler ([email protected]) to be placed on an email list specific to this project.